lix-project/lix/doc/manual/src/command-ref/env-common.md

     substantial amounts of disk space.
 The default is `/tmp`.

   - <span id="env-NIX_REMOTE">[`NIX_REMOTE`](#env-NIX_REMOTE)</span>\
-    This variable should be set to `daemon` if you want to use the Nix daemon to execute Nix operations.
+    This variable should be set to `daemon` if you want to use the Lix daemon to execute Nix operations.
 This is necessary in [multi-user Nix installations](@docroot@/installation/multi-user.md).
-If the Nix
+If the Lix
     daemon's Unix socket is at some non-standard path, this variable should be set to `unix://path/to/socket`.
 Otherwise, it should be left unset.

   - <span id="env-NIX_SHOW_STATS">[`NIX_SHOW_STATS`](#env-NIX_SHOW_STATS)</span>\
-    If set to `1`, Nix will print some evaluation statistics, such as the number of values allocated.
+    If set to `1`, Lix will print some evaluation statistics, such as the number of values allocated.

   - <span id="env-NIX_COUNT_CALLS">[`NIX_COUNT_CALLS`](#env-NIX_COUNT_CALLS)</span>\
-    If set to `1`, Nix will print how often functions were called during Nix expression evaluation.
+    If set to `1`, Lix will print how often functions were called during Nix expression evaluation.
 This is useful for profiling your Nix expressions.